Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line script duplicates the last of the file iacta 10-no_more_js script removes files with .js extension from the current directory and its subdirectories 11-directories script prints the number of directories in the current directory
+9-duplicate_last_line script duplicates the last of the file iacta 10-no_more_js script removes files with .js extension from the current directory and its subdirectories 11-directories script prints the number of directories in the current directory 12-newest_files script displays the 10 newest files in the current directory 13-unique script takes a list of words as input and prints only words that appear exactly only once 14-findthatword script displays lines that containing the pattern root in the file /etc/passwd